EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/15_i18n/README.md

   as both `count` and `n`
 - `LegalPanel` — the named, list, linked and escaped messages
 - `LocaleSwitcher` — see step 4

+→ **Done when** `src/i18n/naive.ts` is deleted and every panel still renders the same French text it did before.

 ### 3. Fix the two broken French messages — `src/locales/fr.json`